Frequently Asked Questions

 What is metadata?

 The simplest definition of metadata is “data about data.”
 It is any information associated with a resource (the digitized item) that allows the resource to be discovered, manipulated, sorted or managed.
 A librarian would call creating metadata a form of cataloging.
-The IHDC has based on the Dublin Core Metadata Element set for a variety of formats.
+The IHDC has recommended sets of metadata elements based on the Dublin Core Metadata Element set for a variety of formats.

 Who creates the metadata?

 The person(s) most knowledgeable about the collection – most likely a person in your organization - contributes the descriptive metadata.
 IHDC staff will train contributors on how to create the metadata and what to include in each field of the Dublin Core metadata format.
 You may already have information about the original resource in some other location like a library online catalog or an archive automated system like the PastPerfect museum software.
 This information may be a starting place to build your metadata records for your collection.
 Whether you have information already in hand or you are describing items for the first time, Omeka (the IHDC software) will help you create your Dublin Core metadata records.
 If you have data in a format that can be exported into a tab-delimited file (such as from PastPerfect), you can import that file into Omeka.
 If you do not have a file, then you can create your records using Omeka's metadata editor.
 It provides templates and other tools that allow you to create consistent metadata quickly.

 Can I create metadata in my facility and what equipment is needed?

 Yes, metadata can be created right at your desk from your organization.
 You will be able to log into the Omkea software where you can import, catalog, and upload your items to your IHDC collection.